By default, Accredible sends emails on your behalf. However, you can tell Accredible to send mail through any other SMTP server.

 You can use the 'Send Test Email' function to ensure that your SMTP overrides are setup correctly.

 You may also need to check your target inbox to ensure that SMTP settings are correctly enabled here as well.
 For more information on how to do this, here are further articles related to lead email providers:

-Please feel free to contact email@example.com for further guidance if you are email provider is not featured above.
+Please feel free to contact firstname.lastname@example.org for further guidance if your email provider is not featured above.

 - You should avoid using Port 25 if that is an option for your SMTP configuration.